 In response to the WordPress Daily Post’s Weekly Photo Challenge: Structure

-In Autumn the most photographed tea room in Britain.
-15th century cottage, once a courthouse, and now a tea-room, Llanrwst north Wales UK Pont Fawr a narrow three-arch stone bridge, It is said to have been designed by Inigo Jones and it was built in 1636 by Sir John Wynn of Gwydir Castle.
+Pont Fawr a narrow three-arch stone bridge, It is said to have been designed by Inigo Jones and it was built in 1636 by Sir John Wynn of Gwydir Castle.
 The bridge connects the town with Gwydir, a manor house dating from 1492, Originally built to carry horses and carts.

-The worlds first Iron Bridge built over the river Severn in 1779.
 Built to a design by architect Thomas Farnolls Pritchard and cast at the Coalbrookdale ironworks of Abraham Darby III Ironbridge, Shropshire, England.

 Llandudno Pier a seaside resort on the coast of North Wales, UK.
 At 2,295 ft the pier is the longest in Wales and the fifth longest in England and Wales

-The oldest stone church in the Philippines San Agustin Church is a Roman Catholic church located inside the historic walled city of Intramuros in Manila.
 Originally known as inglesia de San Pablo, founded in 1571 is the oldest stone church (built in 1589) in the Philippines.
 It is a administered by the Order of Saint Agustine (Augustinian Friars).
 Since the time of its foundation, the devotion to Nuestra Senora dela Consolacion y Cirrea is celebrated every Saturday.In this Church – tomb of El Adelentado Miguel Lopez de Legaspi Founder of the City of Manila is located in the eastermost chapel of the transept.
 Terms for the American occupation of Manila was signed in the sacristy and First Plenary Council of the Philippines in 1953 was held in the Choirloft.
-In 1993, San Agustin Church was one of four Philippine churches constructed during the Spanish colonial period to be designated as a World Heritage Site by UNESCO, under the collective title Baroque Churches of the Philippines.[1]
-It was named a National Historical Landmark by the Philippine government in 1976

 The British Museum London was established in 1753, dedicated to human history, art, and culture, Its permanent collection, numbering some 8 million works, is among the largest and most comprehensive in existence and originates from all continents, illustrating and documenting the story of human culture from its beginnings to the present.